simonbromberg/Employeeify/README.md

  The app was primarily designed for the iPhone, but I have also ensured it works well on the iPad.
 It also works in both Portrait and Landscape orientation, as well as both Light and Dark Mode.
 With a bit more work the main list could support accessibility text sizes, but the detail view does a decent job.

 ## Copied-in Code
 Only copied in a very simple SwiftUI view called `CircleImage` from Apple's SwiftUI tutorials.
 Otherwise, aimed to keep the project as simple as possible using only built-in APIs and the SDK.
 Components like the JSON decoding and diffable table view data source were not directly copied in but were straightforward as I had other personal projects using a similar setup.

+The app icon image is from [Icons8](https://icons8.com/icon/pack/characters/ios).

 ## Time Spent
 The core work for the assignment took about 3 hours.
 I spent another few hours making the `DataProvider` architecture more testable, and experimenting with SwiftUI to build the detail view.
 I also added in the list sorting button to experiment with `KeyPath`.